PlatformsShopifyEtsyBeginner Guide

 "Where do I sell?" is the first major decision every Print on Demand (PoD) seller makes.

-In 2026, there are dozens of places to list your shirts, mugs, and canvases, but the debate almost always boils down to two giants: Etsy vs. Shopify.
+In 2026, there are many places to list your shirts, mugs, and canvases, but most new sellers still end up comparing Etsy vs. Shopify.

-One is a massive online marketplace full of eager buyers.
-The other is a platform that lets you build your own independent website.
+One is a large marketplace with built-in search demand.
+The other is a platform for building your own independent website.

 Which one is right for you?
 It depends entirely on your budget, your marketing skills, and your long-term goals.
 Here is the honest truth about both platforms.